oist/optinist/docs/tutorials.md

 * [Managing pipelines on RECORD](#managing-pipelines-on-record)

 ## Opening the browser
-To start OptiNiSt, you need to open a console and activate optinist environment `conda activate optinist` and type `run_optinist` or, change to optinist directory `cd ~/optinist/` and run main script `python main.py`.
+To start OptiNiSt, you need to open a console and activate optinist environment `conda activate optinist` and change to optinist directory `cd ~/optinist/` and run main script `python main.py`.
+If you install optinist by pip, you can also use `run_optinist` to start it.
 The console shows the log once the startup is completed.

 <br>